My Story & Beliefs

 • The first person of the Trinity orders and directs all things according to His purpose and pleasure.
 He has created humanity to bring Him glory and honor, through His grace.
 While He is transcendent, He is also actively involved in His creation—offering an eternal relationship with us through His Son, Jesus Christ.
 (Matthew 6:9; John 5:19-24; Ephesians 1:3-6; 2:1-10)

-• We are created in the image of God, destined to enjoy an intimate relationship with Him and one another, fulfilling His will here on earth.
+• We are created in the image of God, destined to enjoy an intimate relationship with Him and one another, and fulfilling His will here on earth.
 Through Adam and Eve’s willful sin in the garden, sin entered the world and has infected all of humanity.
 Due to our inherent sinful nature received from our father Adam, we are spiritually dead, and destined for physical death and an eternity apart from God.
 (Genesis 1-3; Romans 1:18-32; Romans 5:12-21; Ephesians 2:1-3)

 • Jesus Christ died for our sins as the only sufficient sacrifice, offering atonement for the sin of all humanity through His death, burial, and resurrection.
 While salvation is available to all, it is only experienced by those who receive His gracious gift by faith.
 As a result of our new relationship with God through His Son, Jesus, we are called to a life of submission to the Holy Spirit, manifesting spiritual fruit, and walking in good works that God has prepared beforehand for us to do.
 (John 14:6; Acts 4:12; John 1:12; Ephesians 1:7, 2:8-9; Hebrews 10:10-14; 1 John 5:11-13; Galatians 3:26; John 3:16)